Culture and Politics

 Goals of the Major

 Students learn to apply analytical tools from multiple fields as they practice critical reflection on self and society, and they enhance their analytic sophistication through collaborative problem solving.
-The CULP major offers curricular flexibility.
+The CULP major offers curricular flexibility by allowing students the freedom and creativity to structure their own course of studies.
 Students build a rigorous foundation for their studies through an in-depth gateway course that stresses fluency in a variety of theories, definitions, and genres of culture.
 Students then assemble their own course sequences around individually chosen concentrations in consultation with the dean.
 All students are expected to master the analytical methods and skills necessary to become thoughtful, rigorous readers and writers of scholarship on cultural power relations in the international arena.

 CULP students are actively involved in publishing their own scholarship, linking with various Georgetown programs, student groups, and the rich cultural and social resources of Washington, DC.